HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 - **compact**: returns a small set of item information fields.
 This is the default view if one is not specified.
 Please see [Compact View](#item-view-compact) for a definition of the output.
 - **details**: returns a comprehensive set of item information.
 Please see [Details View](#item-view-details) for a definition of the output.
-- **list-price**: returns details about the current mfr list price for the item.
-Please see [List Price View](#item-view-list-price) for a definition of the output.

 **Labor**